• Menu

 Pinterest0

-Knix Period Underwear is very popular, but does it contain any PFAS in the crotch?
-Mamavation tested 17 different period underwear products and found 65% of period underwear tested contained fluorine, which is indicative of PFAS.
-So how did Knix fare after it was sent to an EPA-certified lab?
+Knix Period Underwear is very popular, but does it contain any polyfluoroalkyl substances, also known as PFAS in the crotch?
+Mamavation tested 17 different period underwear products (and more later) and found 65% of period underwear tested contained fluorine, which is indicative of PFAS.
+So how did Knix period panties fare after it was sent to an EPA-certified lab?
 You’ve trusted Mamavation to bring you topics like best non-toxic cookware without PFAS, best air purifiers for the home to pull PFAS out of the air, & best organic mattresses without PFAS, now join us for the laboratory results looking to see if there is potential PFAS inside the crotch of Knix Period Underwear.

 Disclosure: This post was medically reviewed by Sondra Strand, RN, BSN, PHN.
 This post also contains affiliate links.